 Interim Certificates: When a new issue of a security is marketed, temporary certificates, called interim certificates, are sometimes delivered.
 These are later exchanged for permanent or definitive certificates.

-Interim Statements: These are financial statements issued for a certain period within a fiscal year, such as a three-month or first quarter interim statement.
+Interim Statements: These are financial statements issued for a certain period of a fiscal year, such as a three-month or first quarter interim statement.

 Inter-market sector spread: The spread between the interest rate offered in two sectors of the bond market for issues of the same maturity.